Mythology of Stargate: Ori

 A major threat in the cosmos, the Ori are Ascended beings who use their advanced knowledge of the universe to force lesser beings to worship them.
 In essence, they used to be Ancients, however they split into separate groups due to different views of life.
 The Ori are religious while the Ancients prefer science.
 The Ori sway lesser-developed planets into worshipping them by promising Ascension through an invented and empty religion called "Origin".
 This religion states that they created humanity and as such are to be worshiped by their creations.
 It also promises its followers that, on death, they will Ascend.
 However, Origin was designed to channel energy from the human worshipers to the Ori.
 As such, the Ori never help anyone else Ascend because then they would have to share the power that they sap from their worshipers.
 Their ultimate goal is to completely destroy the Ascended Ancients, who they know as "the Others".
 All of their efforts, including their technology, are for the purpose of garnering worshippers.

 As Ascended beings, the Ori do not interfere directly in the mortal plane.
-They use instead humans called Priors, which they artificially evolve so that they are one step from Ascension, giving the Priors godlike powers.
+Instead, they use humans called Priors, which they artificially evolve so that they are one step from Ascension, giving the Priors godlike powers.
 Because the Ori have worshipers across the entire home galaxy of the Ancients, and use their knowledge to spread, they are nearly unstoppable.
 For example: Ori warships, built using conventional means while operated through the supernatural abilities of the Priors, are generally considered to be the most powerful vessels in the Stargate universe.

 The Ori might be regarded as a shadow form of the Goa'uld, with the significant difference that the Ori promise ascension to their followers but never provide it.